folio-org/mod-okapi-facade/README.md

 ## Introduction

-Okapi facade partially implements okapi�s interface(s) via interactions w/ manager components.
+Okapi facade partially implements okapi's interface(s) via interactions w/ manager components.

+The okapi facade was introduced to ease transition from okapi to Eureka for existing code which explicitly uses the okapi interface.
+Modules are only doing so to obtain information; they aren't making changes in the system (Registering modules, discovery info, enabling/disable modules, etc.).
+As such, the set of API endpoints implemented are limited to read-only operations.
+It's discouraged writing new code which increases Folio's reliance on the Okapi facade.
+It would be nice if over time we transition away from the okapi facade and eventually remove it altogether.

 ## Environment Variables